adjust/dev-docs/docs/react-native/configuration/skan.md

 ::::{dropdown} Example

-In this example, we update our conversion value to `10` in response to a user triggering an event.
+This example demonstrates how to update a conversion value to `10` in response to a user triggering an event.

 :::{tab-set-code}